 Candles

-While winter may be nearly over, and signs of spring are beginning to show, it is still cold and dark at this time of year.
+Whilst winter may be nearly over, and signs of spring are beginning to show, it is still quite cold and dark at this time of year.
 Imbolc is a lovely time to craft candles, or restock on shop-bought ones or LED candles.
-Use colours like white, representing purity, or shades of yellow for the returning sun.
+Use colours like white, representing purity, or shades of yellow for the returning sun or green for spring growth.
 Light them during your Imbolc rituals or ceremonies.

 Craft a Brigid’s Cross